“How can I find more literature?” Citation Searching & Bibliographic Mining

 But, where do you go from here, how do you find more stuff?

-How do you do this properly, systematically, in a way that maximizes your chances of finding super useful stuff?
+How do you do this properly, systematically, in a way that maximises your chances of finding super useful stuff?
 And ensure you don’t waste hours and hours staring at a screen, wondering, “Mm, is that worth looking at?”.

 I’ll tell you how.
 Two literature search strategies. bibliographic mining and citation searching.
 Or, to give them their more relatable names, backward searching and forward searching.